 If you want a Raspberry Pi tablet, this is the one to get.
 It’s plug-and-play and just sort of works.
 It would’ve been nice if they released one that used the Compute module though.
 Then it would’ve been even thinner.
 If you don’t know much about the Compute module, it’s basically a Raspberry Pi 3 without the ports and measuring about the same size as a stick of RAM.
 But that’s a story for another day.

-If you enjoyed our review of the SunFounder Raspad, be sure to follow SunFounder's progress on Kickstarter!
+If you enjoyed our review of the SunFounder Raspad, be sure to check it out on Amazon!